-And when these people do not fulfill your emotional needs, it is important to remember that the pain you are experiencing is not the pain of the present.
+And when these people do not fulfill your emotional needs, it is important to have the self-awareness that the pain you are experiencing is not the pain of the present.

 You essentially go back to being a child.
 It is your childhood pain, felt all over again.

 In my opinion, the people we are attracted to and fall in love with are the clearest symbols of our desire to fulfill our childhood needs.
-Notice all the things these people have in common.
+Be aware of all the things these people have in common.

-But every time you find yourself attracted to people who are emotionally unavailable; or those who are too needy or harsh; people who have clear limits or are inflexible; controlling, angry, or cold people; materialistic people; uber-proactive people; jealous people; distant people, and so on.
+I am not necessarily talking about the way they look.
+But every time you find yourself drawn to people who are unavailable; or those who have an anxious attachment style; people who are rigid or inflexible; controlling, angry, or cold people; uber-proactive people; jealous people; distant people, and so on.

-Be aware they are symbols.
-Don’t feel guilty over your hidden hunger and your attraction to such people.
-Simply pay attention to the common threads of your emotional reaction to such people and situations.
+Increase your self-awareness of these symbols.
+Don’t feel guilty about inviting such people into your life.
+Simply pay attention to the common threads of your reactivity to such people and situations.

-This attention to the subconscious processes that control you – that is what self-awareness is all about.
+This attention to the repeated patterns that control you – that is what self-awareness is all about.

-Self-awareness is the ability to analyze your actions, your emotional triggers, and the thoughts that guide you.
+Self-awareness is the ability to reflect on how you conduct yourself, analyze your actions, your triggers, and the thoughts that guide you.

-Here’s a special meditation that is designed to help you become more self-aware by exposing your automatic emotional and mental responses.
+Here’s a special meditation that is designed to help you become more self-aware.
+Make sure to check it out.

-You might also want to check out this recording – expose your deepest limiting beliefs.
+You might also want to listen to this recording – expose your deepest limiting beliefs.

 Self-awareness is your ability to get to know yourself.
-And getting to know yourself is the beginning of your journey to change the subconscious templates and cycle of suffering that surrounds your life.
+And getting to know yourself is the beginning of your journey to change the brain templates and cycle of suffering that surrounds your life.